jeddyhhh/ziptie/README.md

 3. You can now hit "Submit Prompt", it will now start generating text.<br>

 <b>After restart of WSL (not for Ubuntu server):</b><br>
-WSL doesn't auto start services, so you have to make a startWSLServer.bat:<br>
+WSL doesn't auto start services, so you need to run these commands after a restart of WSL and/or Windows:<br>
 `wsl sudo service apache2 start`<br>
 `wsl sudo service vsftpd start`<br>
 WSL is now running in the background with the web server/ftp server, you can now go to http://localhost/ziptie<br>
-.bat files for these scripts are in `includes/wsl_scripts` of this repository<br>
+.bat files for these scripts are in `includes/wsl-scripts` of this repository<br>

 <b>To update ziptie:</b><br>
 run `./updateZiptie.sh`